tenzinl4ma/Unit2_repo/Project/project002.md

 ---
 ## Success Criteria
-1. The solution provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.
+1. The solution provides a visual representation of the Humidity and
+   Temperature values inside a dormitory (Local) and outside the house
+   (Remote) for a period of minimum 48 hours.
  * Issue tackled: By monitoring environmental conditions both inside and outside the dormitory, the project helps identify patterns that  might be affecting the sleep of residents, such as temperature and humidity levels.
-According to research from the National Library of Medicine, exposure to certain heat levels, particularly in humid environments, can negatively affect sleep stages and thermoregulation.
-By visualizing these factors, this solution could directly contribute to understanding and improving residents' sleep quality.
+   According to research from the National Library of Medicine, exposure to
+   certain heat levels, particularly in humid environments, can negatively
+   affect sleep stages and thermoregulation.
+By visualizing these factors,
+   this solution could directly contribute to understanding and improving
+   residents' sleep quality.
-2. ```[HL]``` The local variables will be measure using a set of 3 sensors around the dormitory.
+2. ```[HL]``` The local variables will be measure using a set of 2 sensors around the room.
  * Issue tackled: By using two sensors to measure temperature, humidity, and calculated pressure, and calculating the mean of these readings, the solution ensures reliable data.
 This approach resolves potential inconsistencies from individual sensors, allowing for a more accurate representation of conditions that may influence sleep.
 Given that ideal humidity levels are between 30% and 50% (EPA recommendation), and that excessive heat can reduce sleep quality, monitoring these variables is essential.
 3. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations. ```(SL: linear model)```, ```(HL: non-lineal model)```
  * Issues tackled: This solution resolves the challenge of understanding how environmental factors interact.
 Modeling temperature, humidity, and pressure will help identify how different combinations affect sleep quality.
 Given the recommended temperature ranges of 15.6°C to 19.4°C (for adults) and 18.3°C to 21.1°C (for babies), this modeling will provide actionable insights into how adjustments to these variables can improve sleep.